 - Abraham Diop, Client Success Manager, Panorama Education (MA)

-Watch the full panel and read excerpts from the conversation below.
+Read excerpts from the conversation below.

 What is an example of an achievement in improving the education system that you are most proud of?